lgsvl/gym-lgsvl/README.md

 ### Sensors

-By defualt the ego vehicle will only use the fron facing camera.
+By default the ego vehicle will only use the front facing camera.
 The ego vehicle is setup using `_setup_ego()`.
 Sensors are also defined here.
 To define more sensors, grab the sensor from the `sensors` list and invoke its specific methods to save data.
 To collect observations, `_get_observations()` is called.

 ### NPC Behavior

 The NPCs are defined in `_setup_npc`.
 The NPCs are spawned randomly around the ego vehicle spawn point and will follow the lanes and traffic rules to move around.

+## Copyright and License

+Copyright (c) 2018 LG Electronics, Inc.

+This software contains code licensed as described in LICENSE.